blastg/CMSMS_plugin_Tag_Related_Pages/README.md

 Copy function.tag_related_pages.php file to "/plugins" directory of your site.

-Then, in your main theme, add this instruction:
+Then, in your main template, add this instruction:

 {$tag="{content block='tag' oneline='true' wysiwyg='false'}" scope=global}